GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 If you try this on a selection of popular sites you will notice that most of them set significantly more than just three cookies.
-In most cases, those cookies are sent on every single request to that domain - and this has a number of implications.
+In most cases, those cookies are sent on every single request to that domain, which has a number of implications.
 Upload bandwidth is often more restricted than download for your users, so that overhead on all outbound requests is adding a delay on your time to first byte.
 Be conservative in the number and size of cookies you set.